iPad Pro 12.9 (2017) review

 So is it overkill?
 Maybe.
 Some problems remain with iOS and even though Apple has moved away from the replace-your-laptop marketing, it is an OS that feels limited when you try to do everything on it, even with the keyboard and Pencil.

 But the hardware is beautiful, and Apple has always known how to provoke lust for its products.
-Consider me torn.
-Read next: iPad Pro 10.5in (2017) vs iPad Pro 12.9in (2017)
+Consider me torn, especially as there is the 10.5in iPad Pro to also consider.

 Price and availability

 The 12.9-inch iPad Pro can be bought directly from Apple from £769.
 That price gets you an acceptable 64GB storage and Wi-Fi only connectivity.

 It is also available at a discount from certified Apple Reseller KRCS.

 You can get it in Space Grey, Silver or Gold, but not the coveted Rose Gold (that’s reserved for its 10.5-inch brother).